-The SX1231 is a highly integrated RF transceiver capable of operation over a wide frequency range, including the 433, 868 and 915 MHz license-free ISM (Industry Scientific and Medical) frequency bands.
+The SX1233 is a highly integrated RF transceiver capable of operation over a wide frequency range, including the 433, 868 and 915 MHz license-free ISM (Industry Scientific and Medical) frequency bands.
 Its highly integrated architecture allows for a minimum of external components whilst maintaining maximum design flexibility.
 All major RF communication parameters are programmable and most of them can be dynamically set.
-The SX1231 offers the unique advantage of programmable narrow-band and wide-band communication modes without the need to modify external components.
-The SX1231 is optimized for low power consumption while offering high RF output power and channelized operation.
-TrueRFTM technology enables a low-cost external component count (elimination of the SAW filter) whilst still satisfying ETSI and FCC regulations.
+The SX1233 offers the unique advantage of programmable narrow-band and wide-band communication modes without the need to modify external components.
+The SX1233 is optimized for low power consumption while offering high RF output power and channelized operation.
+TrueRFTM technology enables a lowcost external component count (elimination of the SAW filter) whilst still satisfying ETSI and FCC regulations.
+SX1233 is pin to pin compatible with SX1231 and SX1239.